giorgiChachava/ReadEaseGeorgia/README.md

 ## What I added:
 - HTML/CSS/JS files for games
-- Minor modifications to main.js for game integration
+- Minor modifications to main.js and calibration.js for game integration
 - "ourHelper" folder within the webgazer directory

 ## Project Structure: